KI-CISWG/MVCR/mvcr-0.7.md

 These categories have legal notice and consent requirements in some jurisdictions that are beyond the scope of the MVCR format, but are required to be flagged in various jurisdictions and context.

-In the MVCR, if a Sensitive data category is selected then additional notice and purpose requirements MAY exist.
+In the MVCR, if a Sensitive data category is selected then additional notice and purpose requirements exist that are beyond the scope of the core profile.

 For example:  A very common Sensitive category list would be data relating to:
  Personal Health  [X]